Cavok Air

 Cavok Air or Cavok Airlines is a Ukrainian cargo airline based in Kyiv.

 History

 The airline was established in 2011 and started operations on 26 April 2012, following the receipt of an air operator's certificate from the State Aviation Administration of Ukraine.

+In December 2016, Cavok Air was granted permission from the Ukrainian Cabinet of Ministers to transport military equipment abroad.

+On 28 March 2025, Cavok Air retired the An-12BK UR-CNN, performing a ceremonial farewell at Piešťany Airport in Slovakia.
+The aircraft, built in 1967 had completed 58 years in service with various airlines.